kpreiss37/data_projects/README.md

 **Tools:** Hevo, Bigquery, SQL, Google Data Studio

-## About Me
+## About me

-Data Analyst in digital marketing with experience building data pipelines, modeling datasets, and delivering insights to stakeholders.
-Interested in data engineering and sports analytics.
+Data analyst with a habit of building the pipeline before writing the query.
+I work across the full stack of a data project, from REST API ingestion and BigQuery modeling to dashboards and ML, and I'm equally comfortable talking about infrastructure decisions and business impact with stakeholders.

+My background is in digital marketing analytics, where I've built attribution models, utilization reporting, and data pipelines that inform real budget and resourcing decisions.
+Outside of work, I apply the same toolkit to sports data, where the feedback loops are tighter and the questions are more fun to argue about.

+I'm drawn to roles where the data engineering and the analysis aren't separate jobs, where building something right and making it useful are the same problem.

 Find me on [LinkedIn](https://linkedin.com/in/kevin-preiss)